gclancy121/message-board-api/README.md

 This API is designed to be used with the matching frontend application.
 Find it here: https://github.com/gclancy121/message-board-frontend

+How to Start:
+Go to the terminal and type "npm run start".
+The server will start without issue.

 --- User Endpoints ---
 IMPORTANT: No user data is created by default - you must create your own with the correct information.